-Local Welfare Assistance Schemes are run by your local council.
-These can sometimes help families on benefits, low incomes or waiting for a benefits decision/appeal.
-You may be able to get vouchers to pay for food, fuel or clothing or bigger basic living items such as beds, cookers and fridges.
+Household Support Schemes run by councils can sometimes help families on benefits, low incomes or waiting for a benefits decision/appeal.
+You may be able to get vouchers to pay for food, fuel or clothing.
+Or for bigger basic living items such as beds, cookers and fridges.
 You can’t usually get cash.
 Contact your local council and ask if there is any help available.

 A loan from your family

 Work out what you can really afford to repay, don’t be too optimistic about this, and suggest that you set up a Standing Order to repay them.
 Obviously don’t think of borrowing from your mum if she is struggling to manage on her pension!

 Don’t ask someone to take a loan for you.
 And NEVER ask someone to guarantee a loan for you – don’t make things worse by dragging someone else into your financial mess.

 You can ask your local Citizens Advice, a GP, Social Worker or a Children’s Centre for a foodbank voucher.

 Help for students